The Amazing Power of Wholegrains!

 Pressure-Cooked Short Grain Brown Rice

-You can use this batch of rice for your morning porridge just as I do and have done for years.
-Simply warm the required amount of rice in a pan on the stove by adding some water, rice or almond milk and simmer for 5 or 10 minutes until creamy.
-For a sweet taste, add some dried fruit, chia seeds, nuts, shelled hemp seeds, ground flax seed or linseed.
+You can use this batch of rice for your morning porridge just as I do and have done for decades.
+Simply warm the required amount of rice in a pan on the stove by adding some water, rice or oat milk and simmer for 5 or 10 minutes until creamy.
+For a sweet taste, add some dried fruit, chia seeds, nuts, shelled hemp seeds, ground flaxseed or linseed.
 If you prefer a salty taste, add a small drop of shoyu or tamari (naturally fermented soy sauces), some ground seeds, pumpkin seeds, sesame seeds, gomashio or sunflower seeds.

-Alternatively use the leftover rice by adding to stir fried vegetables, breaking up clumps of rice with the edge of a wooden spoon once you have added it to whatever you are cooking or make grain burgers and bake in the oven.
+Alternatively, use the leftover rice by adding it to stir-fried vegetables, breaking up clumps of rice with the edge of a wooden spoon once you have added it to whatever you are cooking or make grain burgers.

-I store my rice in a glass container for up to five days in the refrigerator and use as I need it.
-If you do not have a pressure cooker – follow the instructions above, bring the rice to a boil and then simmer at a low heat until the water is absorbed and the rice is slightly sticky.
+I store my rice in a glass container for up to five days in the refrigerator and use it as I need it.
+If you do not have a pressure cooker, follow the instructions above, bring the rice to a boil and then simmer at a low heat until the water is absorbed and the rice is slightly sticky.

 In good health